mitmproxy/mitmproxy/docs/src/content/overview-tools.md

 # Overview

-You should thin of the mitmproxy project's tools as a set of front-ends that expose the same underlying functionality.
+You should think of the mitmproxy project's tools as a set of front-ends that expose the same underlying functionality.
 We aim to have feature parity across all of our tooling, and all tools share a common configuration mechanism and most command-line options.